flare-foundation/flare-stake-tool/README.md

 ### Move assets from the C-chain to the P-chain

-Commands for obtaining unsigned transactions are the same as for the ledger in previous section, except that you ommit the `--ledger` flag and additionally have to specify transaction id `-i <transaction-id>`.
+Commands for obtaining unsigned transactions are the same as for the ledger in previous section, except that you ommit the `--ledger` and `--blind` flags and additionally have to specify transaction id `-i <transaction-id>`.
 For example:
 ```bash
 flare-stake-tool exportCP -a <amount> -i <transaction-id>
 ```

 ## Operations with private key

-To use the app with the private key, you can copy the commands used with ledger and replace `--ledger` flag with `--get-hacked` and add an additional argument `--env-path <path to your private key file>`.
+To use the app with the private key, you can copy the commands used with ledger and replace `--ledger` and `--blind` flags with `--get-hacked` and add an additional argument `--env-path <path to your private key file>`.
 For example:

 ```bash
 flare-stake-tool exportCP -a <amount> -i <transaction-id> --env-path <path to your private key file> --get-hacked